TAMIDSpiyalong/Disaster_Impact_Estimation-OneGulf/README.md

 Multiple architectures were explored, including:

-* **BERT-based Deep Multi-Head Classifier**: A custom model with one linear classification head per FEMA target, preceded by a shared BERT encoder and a dropout layer.
+* **BERT-based Deep Multi-Head Classifier**: A custom model with one classification head per FEMA target.
 * **Ensemble and Cross-Domain Models**: Evaluated the generalizability of models trained on one storm to others.

-Training involved:

-* 5-fold cross-validation
-* AdamW optimizer
-* Binary cross-entropy loss
-* Early stopping
-* Gradient accumulation
-* Optional mixed-precision training

 Model saving was performed per fold, allowing reuse and inference across experiments.